PowerCodersOrg/powercoders.org/site/content/city/osman.md

   At the Powercoders “Career Day” he realized that he would really like to work at Swisscom and - they chose him as their intern!
 Towards the end of his 6-month internship, he was again looking for an apprenticeship.
-But this time, he was successful: Campotocamp offered him a contract and he is now working there to become a certified computer scientist.
+But this time, he was successful: Camptocamp offered him a contract and he is now working there to become a certified computer scientist.